CJMvS/spede_sampler/README.md

 ### (1) RESAMPLE FASTA FILES
 ---

 Before starting, please ensure that your sequence names do not exceed 10 characters.
 RAxML requires files in Phylip format, and names will automatically be trimmed.
-This can result in identical sample names, which will result in an error.
+This can result in identical sample names, which will cause errors.

 Open an aligned FASTA file (.fas or .fasta extension), and run the analysis by clicking on the 'Run Resampling' option in the menu.
 Input the number of sequences that you would like to subset from your data, and the number of iterations that you would like to run.
 Please ensure that your sequence lengths are equal.

 For example, if your input .fas file contained the following three sequences:

 >seq1<br>
 AAAGGGTTTAA<br>